kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ### Filipino Nationalist Movement (1872-1898)

-After 300 years under Spanish yoke, Filipinos come to realize that they can do the oppression of their fellow countrymen just as well as their colonizers, maybe even better.
+After 300 years under Spanish yoke, Filipinos come to realize that they can do the oppression of their fellow countrymen just as well as their European colonizers, maybe even better.

 [`Illustration: Filipino priests Mariano Gomez, Jose Burgos and Jacinto Zamora, who are almost never seen apart.`](/images/gomburza-gomez-burgos-zamora.gif)